What Can I Do When the Guy Who Hit Me Had No Insurance?

-This is an extremely common question, particularly in Houston, Texas because nearly 1/3 of all drivers in the state of Texas do not have valid car insurance coverage at the time of a car accident.
+This is a prevalent question, particularly in Houston, Texas, because nearly 1/3 of all drivers in the state of Texas do not have valid car insurance coverage at the time of a car accident.

-Look at your own insurance policy.
+Look at your insurance policy.

-Uninsured motorist coverage also contains underinsured coverage for situations where you are in a car accident and the negligent driver had no coverage or inadequate coverage.
+Uninsured motorist coverage also contains underinsured coverage for situations where you are in a car accident, and the negligent driver had no coverage or inadequate coverage.
 In essence, this type of coverage provides insurance that the negligent driver should have provided.
 It also puts you in an adversarial relationship with your own insurance company, and those insurance companies can be ruthless in trying to avoid paying at all costs.

 If you do not have uninsured motorist coverage.

-In some instances, insurance companies initially deny coverage only to later recant and pay a claim.
-Any interaction you have with an adverse insurance company should be filtered through a lens that knows whenever the insurance company says, their intention is to defend the claim and paid nothing or as little as possible if they can get away with.
+In some instances, insurance companies initially deny coverage only to recant later and pay a claim.
+Any interaction you have with an adverse insurance company should be filtered through a lens that knows whenever the insurance company says they intend to defend the claim and paid nothing or as little as possible if they can get away with it.

-If you have uninsured motorist coverage your carrier will want confirmation that there is no coverage from the other driver.
-Once you have provided that to your own insurance company, the burden shifts to your insurance company to prove that there was in fact coverage.
-In other words, your insurance company then must investigate the claim fully.
+If you have uninsured motorist coverage, your carrier will want confirmation that there is no coverage from the other driver.
+Once you have provided that to your own insurance company, the burden shifts to your insurance company to prove that there was, in fact, coverage.
+In other words, your insurance company then must investigate the claim thoroughly.

 Can you make the uninsured insured driver pay?

-In Texas, it is extremely difficult to collect a debt from someone out of their own pocket.
-Barring certain accidents such as a drunk driving injury accident, the person who could not afford insurance coverage can simply file bankruptcy and keep most, if not all of their possessions without paying for the damages they caused.
+In Texas, it is challenging to collect a debt from someone out of their pocket.
+Barring certain accidents such as a drunk driving injury accident, the person who could not afford insurance coverage can simply file bankruptcy and keep most, if not all, of their possessions without paying for the damages they caused.

-It is tough to find an attorney to handle a case against an uninsured driver (unless you had uninsured motorist coverage) because the attorneys know how difficult it is to collect a judgment in Texas and the real possibility that they would be out their out-of-pocket expenses and time in the matter.
+It is tough to find an attorney to handle a case against an uninsured driver (unless you had uninsured motorist coverage) because the attorneys know how difficult it is to collect a judgment in Texas and that they would be out their out-of-pocket expenses and time in the matter.

-Because there is such a high percentage of uninsured drivers in the state of Texas, it is recommended that everyone can afford it by uninsured motorist coverage from their own insurance company at limits that they are comfortable with.
+Because there is such a high percentage of uninsured drivers in the state of Texas, it is recommended that everyone can afford uninsured motorist coverage from their own insurance company at limits that they are comfortable with.
 We also recommend that Texas consumers shop for their automobile insurance coverage on an annual basis.